Ttang8/Rentable-Exercise/README.md

 ## Parts done
 ### Main
 - Parse and map an XML file to an expected output given the format.
+- Only add the property to the output if the property location is in Madison.

 ### Extra
 - Parse out the number of bedrooms.
 Displayed in property objects as array of floorplans.
 Each floorplan has name and bedrooms.